 If any section is missing, out of order or not correct the thesis maybe rejected.

 It is the candidate’s responsibility to ensure that the instructions are followed exactly.
-If a candidate is unsure about any aspect of binding or the preliminary pages he or she must contact the appropriate Faculty/School Graduate Office for advice.
+If a candidate is unsure about any aspect pof the submission they must contact the appropriate Faculty/School Graduate Office for advice.